 - Improved efficiency in the laboratory.

 This section provides step-by-step instructions on how to establish optimal PNH assays in the most efficient way.
-These protocols are applicable to the wide range of instruments capable of analysis using a minimum of 4 and up to 6 colours.1,2 In addition to guidance on assay validation and the accurate reporting of results, our experts share advice on PNH testing pitfalls that frequently lead to suboptimal PNH diagnosis or misdiagnosis.
+These protocols are applicable to the wide range of instruments capable of analysis using 4–7 colours.1,2 In addition to guidance on assay validation and the accurate reporting of results, our experts share advice on PNH testing pitfalls that frequently lead to suboptimal PNH diagnosis or misdiagnosis.
+The links below will take you to guides 4- and 6-colour assay protocols, with guides for 5- and 7-colour protocols coming soon.

 Protocols for 5-colour assays will be available soon.
 Please register on the portal to receive updates via newsletter